ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 I am Mauro Loprete, [I have a degree in Statistics from the Universidad de la República (UDELAR).](https://fcea.udelar.edu.uy/depto-met-cuant-ensenanza/licenciatura-en-estadistica.html) I am currently an assistant professor in courses on computational statistics, data science and machine learning with R. I live in Montevideo and I am dedicated both to teaching and to the development of open tools for data analysis.

-As Champion of rOpenSci, my project is the development of [metasurvey](https://metasurveyr.github.io/metasurvey/) an R package designed to facilitate reproducible analysis of surveys with complex sample designs.
+As a rOpenSci's Champion, my project is the development of [metasurvey](https://metasurveyr.github.io/metasurvey/) an R package designed to facilitate reproducible analysis of surveys with complex sample designs.
 The package allows the creation of flexible and automated workflows for loading, processing and analyzing surveys over time, incorporating resampling and metaprogramming techniques. metasurvey was created as part of my undergraduate final project for my Bachelor's degree in Statistics.

 I applied to the program because I want to strengthen my skills in package development and actively contribute to the R ecosystem from Uruguay.
 I hope to learn from the experience and guidance of the rOpenSci community, and also to share what I have learned with students and colleagues, fostering a culture of open science and collaboration at my university and in the region.